Back to the US: How new rules for British visitors will work after travel ban lifts

 Virgin Atlantic’s links between Manchester and Orlando are proving very popular, with the first few days sold out completely.

 After the first few days fares will have settled down and availability should rise.
 So a late November or early December trip for Christmas shopping or sunshine in California or Florida could be good value for vaccinated travellers.

+For example, flying out on BA from Heathrow to New York Newark on 30 November, returning a week later, is currently £361 return; while this is for cabin baggage only, British Airways allows two pieces weighing up to 23kg each free of charge.

-Can I enter by land or sea from Canada or Mexico?
+Can I enter the US by land or sea from Canada or Mexico?

 Yes.
 At present travel to the US via a land point of entry (POE) or ferry port is for essential purposes only.
 But from 12.01am on 8 November, fully vaccinated foreign nationals will be able to travel across land borders or arrive by ferry for non-essential reasons, such as tourism.